ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-line-customisation/index.md

 - [Axis](/sparklines-axis-types/) - configure the x-axis type via `axis` options.
 - [Tooltips](/sparklines-tooltips/) - configure tooltips using `tooltip` options.
-- [Special Points](/sparklines-special-points/) - configure individual points of interest using a `formatter`.
+- [Points of Interest](/sparklines-points-of-interest/) - configure individual points of interest using a `formatter`.

 ## Interfaces